telerik/blazor-docs/_contentTemplates/common/observable-data.md

 #intro
 The most common reason you would use an ObservableCollection is to make a component (like a grid, treeview, treelist, dropdown) change or react when you change that collection.

-When you want to refresh the component data source like that, there are two important framework behaviors you need to be aware of.
+When you want to refresh the component data source like that, there are two important framework behaviors you need to be aware of - when ObservableCollection instances fire events, and how to refresh the data of a component when it is not an observable collection.
 #end

 #observable-data